 - (1) In accordance with the Economic Performance Sector of the General Authority of Investments and Free Zones report, Investment in Semow For Consulting Company was valuated according to equity method taken as a base for splitting as of 31 December 2020. - During year 2021, Semow For Consulting Company had increased its capital by amount of EGP 350,000,000, Aspire Capital Holding Company for Financial Investments (Previously Pioneers Holding Company for Financial Investments) had fully subscribed in that capital increase, which had transferred to Gadwa For Industrial Development Company as a result of splitting process.
 The investment value became EGP 350,209,984 for 49993750 shares, representing 99.99% of capital. - (2) In accordance with the Economic Performance Sector of the General Authority of Investments and Free Zones report, Investment in El Hessn For Consulting Company was valuated according to equity method taken as a base for splitting as of 31 December 2020. - During year 2021, El Hessn For Consulting Company had increased its capital by amount of EGP 25,000,000, Aspire Capital Holding Company for Financial Investments (Previously Pioneers Holding Company for Financial Investments) had fully subscribed in that capital increase, which had transferred to Gadwa For Industrial Development Company as a result of splitting process.
 The investment value become EGP 64,850,184 for 2516230 shares, representing 99.65 % of capital. - (3) In accordance with the Economic Performance Sector of the General Authority of Investments and Free Zones report, Investment in Arabian Company for Dairy Products (Arab Dairy) was valuated according to the closing price taken as a base for splitting as of 31 December 2020.
-The investment value amounted EGP 736,284,329 for 63821732 shares, representing 39.89% of capital. - As of 2 November 2021 the General Assembly of Arabian Company for Dairy Products (Arab Dairy) decided to increase the company's issued and paid capital by EGP 130 million, and Company's share in the capital increase amounted to EGP 51,855,634 which was paid on the first quarter of 2022.
-The investment value amounted to EGP 788,139,963 for 115677366 shares representing 39.89% of capital. - This investment has been classified as investments in subsidiaries companies as the Company and its subsidiaries control the company's financial and operational policies. - During year 2022, the Company conducted tests to measure the fair value of its investments to determine the extent to which there is an indication of impairment in those companies, and accordingly, the Company recorded an impairment of EGP 19,052,534 in the value of its investment in the Arabian Company for Dairy Products (Arab Dairy). - (4) In accordance with the Economic Performance Sector of the General Authority of Investments and Free Zones report, Investment in Giza Power For Manufacturing Company was valuated according to equity method taken as a base for splitting as of 31 December 2020.
-The investment value amounted EGP 3,625,136 for 10 shares, representing 0.00003% of capital. - This investment has been classified as investments in subsidiaries companies as the Company and its subsidiaries ownership is 76,29% from the issued and paid-up capital of Giza Power For Manufacturing Company.
+The investment value amounted EGP 736,284,329 for 63821732 shares, representing 39.89% of capital. - As of 2 November 2021 the General Assembly meeting of Arabian Company for Dairy Products (Arab Dairy) decided to increase the company's issued and paid capital by EGP 130 Million, and Company's share in the capital increase amounted to EGP 51,855,634 which was paid on the first quarter of 2022.
+The investment value amounted to EGP 788,139,963 for 115677366 shares representing 39.89% of capital.